apache/karaf/assembly/src/main/filtered-resources/demos/web/README.txt

 Running a Client
 ----------------
-To test the example, you can use the Apache Felix Karaf client to connect to the server and issue a Karaf command.
+To test the example, you can use the Apache Karaf client to connect to the server and issue a Karaf command.
 For example, try executing the "features:list" command as follows: